 NOTE 1: The DCSF and MRF supports NF registration and discovery, but they do not provide services in this release of the specification.

-Editor's note: Whether the AS in Figure AA.1.1-1 needs to be changed to IMS AS is FFS.

 Figure AA.1.1-2 shows the architecture using the reference point representation.

 Figure AA.1.1-2: System Architecture to support SBA in IMS in reference point representation